yclas/documentation/set-recaptcha-website.md

 **TIP**: Make sure that you log into Gmail or any other Google product, with the email account that you want to associate these keys with – before getting them.

-You can get both from [Google here for free](https://www.google.com/recaptcha) when you register your site; Keep in mind that your Yclas software version should be higher than 2.3.0
+You can get both from [Google here for free](https://www.google.com/recaptcha) when you register your site;Please use v2 of recaptcha keys.

 <br>